trentrichardson/Intimidatetime/README.md

 A wicked good date time picker for jQuery and Zepto

+Intimidatetime is not yet ready for use, but check back soon!

 ## Getting Started
 Download the [production version][min] or the [development version][max].